Traveling Alone – What Women Need to Know Before They Go!

 It should also be noted that if you choose a U-Haul vehicle for your moving needs you also have access to their 24-hour emergency roadside assistance program for any problems that may arise while traveling on the road.

 Additionally, U-Haul trucks feature a fuel-economy gauge.
 More information on that feature can be found here.
 They also provide a Trip Tracker program, newly released with some reservations.
-We'll be using one for the first time on 'Women Traveling Alone" cross-country safety tour so stay tuned to our nightly blog's on Road & Travel Blog and Earth, Wind & Power blog to hear more about it and how it works.
+I used it for the first time on 'Women Traveling Alone" cross-country safety tour and it was a fantastic support tool.

 Face the Fear: Driving a large vehicle is a daunting prospect for many women and mainly because it’s not something they do everyday.
 But the truth is, and I speak from a 5’1” perspective, driving a high-profile vehicle is a great deal of fun and empowering.
 One of my favorite things about driving a large truck is the high seating profile that allows you to see everything around you clearly providing a stronger sense of security on the road.
 So think fun, not fear, and face it head-on.